giordano-lucas/dex-cyclic-arbitrage/index.md

 # Further steps
 ## Embedding improvement

 In section [Data preprocessing](#data-preprocessing), `0-padding` was introduced to standardise the length of each time series.
 However, the choice of `0s` is rather arbitrary and can introduce many problems upon training the `autoencoder` (as well as scaling the data).
-Indeed, a small computation shows that introducing this padding technique adds XXX zeros which corresponds to a fraction XXX % of the training set entries.
+Indeed, a small computation shows that introducing this padding technique adds `7 500 000 000` zeros which corresponds to a fraction `17%` of the training set entries.
 This means that the `autoencoder` can do a decent only by trying to improve the reconstruction of `0s`is the training set.

 Moreover, if we keep increasing the number of padded `Os`, we can make the `MSE` arbitrary close to 0 (perfect model).